 The device has since been perfected and now boasts improved accuracy.
 It can also now detect not only brain cancer cells but lung, colon and skin cancer cells too.

-During testing the probe achieved almost one-hundred percent sensitivity.
-This means that when the probe is pointed at a cancerous region, it is almost never wrong.
+During testing the probe achieved almost 100% sensitivity, which means that when the probe is pointed at a cancerous region, it is almost never wrong.